technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 5/Lab 5 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 **Important:** You must have .NET Framework 8.0 installed and a GitHub account to complete these steps.

-1. Opne command line editor and execute the gien below command one by one.
+1. Open command line editor and execute the gien below command one by one.

 ```
 dotnet nuget list source